cardanmomo/CV/index.md

       - Product strategy development
       - Explore the feasibility of use cases
       - Field trial launching
+      - Design and commissioning of an Integrated Monitoring System

 2022 - 2023
 :   **Simulation and Modeling Engineer [BDR Thermea  & Remeha](https://www.linkedin.com/company/bdr-thermea)**